0AwsD0/Offline-Manga-Reader-for-www-servers-like-XAMPP/README.md

 ## Possible problems.
 I wrote it on Windows for windows, I didn't test it on Linux.
 It should be fine.

-If you combine those 3 files into one file remove -3 from below code and type -1 instead.
+If you combine those 3 files (images.php | index.php | style.css) into one file remove -3 from below code and type -1 instead.
 ```sh
 for($i = 0; $i < $filecount-3; $i++)
 ```